Contact Kristi Sullivan at

-For over a decade, through the combined support of the Edward L. Rose Conservancy, ACTUS Foundation, and Cornell University, the Conservancy has partnered with Cornell Department of Natural Resources to understand and conserve the natural resources of the region.
-Together, we have conducted cutting-edge research, established long-term biological inventories, monitored for environmental threats, developed demonstration sites, and conducted education programs for Conservancy and community members.
-Involving researchers and students, our joint efforts have yielded solid baseline data for wildlife populations, forests, and aquatic resources in the area.
-In addition, we have involved citizens in monitoring for wildlife such as bats, frogs, salamanders, snakes and turtles.
+For over a decade, through the combined support of the Edward L. Rose Conservancy, ACTUS Foundation, and Cornell University, the Conservancy partnered with Cornell Department of Natural Resources to understand and conserve the natural resources of the region.
+While this wonderful teamwork has come to an end, the partnership conducted cutting-edge research, established long-term biological inventories, monitored for environmental threats, developed demonstration sites, and conducted education programs for Conservancy and community members.
+Involving researchers and students, our joint efforts yielded solid baseline data for wildlife populations, forests, and aquatic resources in the area.
+In addition, we involved citizens in monitoring for wildlife such as bats, frogs, salamanders, snakes and turtles.

-Here are some of the ongoing efforts for monitoring local and regional wildlife and invasive pests:
+Here are some other efforts for monitoring local and regional wildlife and invasive pests: